GitLab Sensor User Guide

 Overview

 The GitLab Sensor integrates GitLab (cloud or self-hosted) with Keyfactor's AgileSec Platform.
-This sensor allows you to discover, inventory, and analyze cryptographic assets across multiple repositories within a GitLab organization or group.
+This Sensor allows you to discover, inventory, and analyze cryptographic assets across multiple repositories within a GitLab organization or group.

 What Gets Scanned